Sanjana-Prithviraj456/Sanjana-Prithviraj456/README.md

 ## Hi there 👋

 # 👨‍🎓 Quick Overview
 My name is Sanjana Prithviraj, and I am currently pursuing a **Bachelor of Computer Applications (BCA)** degree with a specialization in **Data Science in collaboration with I.B.M** at **Chhatrapati Shivaji Maharaj University, Panvel**.
-I am in my **3rd Year** of study, with an expected graduation in **August,2025**.
+I am in my **3rd Year** of study, with an expected graduation in **August, 2025**.
 Through this program, I am gaining a solid foundation in programming, data analysis preparing me for a successful career in the rapidly growing field of data science.

 # 🔧 Skills & Competencies
 Through my academic journey, I have gained proficiency in various tools, technologies, and concepts central to data science and analytics, including: